-The following table presents the amount of interest expense recognized related to the Convertible Notes:
+The following table presents the amount of interest expense recognized related to the Convertible Notes for the periods presented.

 Year Ended December 31,

-2015 2014
+2016 2015

-Contractual interest coupon \$ 3,125 \$ 964
+Contractual interest coupon \$ 3,125 \$ 3,125

-Amortization of debt issuance costs 1,180 360
+Amortization of debt discount 7,488 7,141

-Amortization of debt discount 7,141 2,139
+Amortization of debt issuance costs 1,201 1,180

-Total interest expense recognized \$ 11,446 \$ 3,463
+Total interest expense \$ 11,814 \$ 11,446

 In connection with the issuance of the Convertible Notes, we entered into convertible note hedge transactions and warrant transactions.
 The convertible note hedge transactions are intended to reduce the potential future economic dilution associated with the conversion of the Convertible Notes and, combined with the warrants, effectively raise the price at which economic dilution would occur from the initial conversion price of approximately \$79.89 to approximately \$97.12 per share.
-For purposes of the computation of diluted earnings per share in accordance with U.S. GAAP, dilution will occur when the average share price of our common stock for a given period exceeds the conversion price of the Convertible Notes, which initially is equal to approximately \$79.89 per share.
+For purposes of the computation of diluted earnings per share in accordance with GAAP, dilution will occur when the average share price of our common stock for a given period exceeds the conversion price of the Convertible Notes, which initially is equal to approximately \$79.89 per share.
 The convertible note hedge transactions and warrant transactions are discussed separately below.

 - Convertible Note Hedge Transactions.
-In connection with the issuance of the Convertible Notes, the Company entered into the convertible note hedge transactions whereby the Company has call options to purchase a total of approximately 3.1 million shares of the Company's common stock, which is the number of shares initially issuable upon conversion of the Convertible Notes in full, at a price of approximately \$79.89, which corresponds to the initial conversion price of the Convertible Notes, subject to customary anti-dilution adjustments substantially similar to those in the Convertible Notes.
+In connection with the issuance of the Convertible Notes, the Company entered into convertible note hedge transactions whereby the Company has call options to purchase a total of approximately 3.1 million shares of the Company's common stock, which is the number of shares initially issuable upon conversion of the Convertible Notes in full, at a price of approximately \$79.89, which corresponds to the initial conversion price of the Convertible Notes, subject to customary anti-dilution adjustments substantially similar to those in the Convertible Notes.
 The convertible note hedge transactions are exercisable upon conversion of the Convertible Notes and will expire in 2019 if not earlier exercised.
-We paid an aggregate amount of \$42.1 million for the convertible note hedge transactions, which was recorded as additional paid-in capital in the consolidated balance sheets.
+We paid an aggregate amount of \$42.1 million for the convertible note hedge transactions, which was recorded as additional paid-in capital on the consolidated balance sheets.
 The convertible note hedge transactions are separate transactions and are not part of the terms of the Convertible Notes. - Warrants.
 In connection with the issuance of the Convertible Notes, the Company sold warrants whereby the holders of the warrants have the option to purchase a total of approximately 3.1 million shares of the Company's common stock at a strike price of approximately \$97.12.
 The warrants will expire incrementally on 100 different dates from January 6, 2020 to May 28, 2020 and are exercisable at each such expiry date.
 If the average market value per share of our common stock for the reporting period exceeds the strike price of the warrants, the warrants will have a dilutive effect on our earnings per share.
-We received aggregate proceeds of \$23.6 million from the sale of the warrants, which was recorded as additional paid-in capital in the consolidated balance sheets.
+We received aggregate proceeds of \$23.6 million from the sale of the warrants, which was recorded as additional paid-in capital on the consolidated balance sheets.
 The warrants are separate transactions and are not part of the terms of the Convertible Notes or the convertible note hedge transactions.